frankwu1218/jetbot_nvidia_nano/jetbot_nvidia_nano-tensorrt_torch/README.md

 ###### If: Errors were encountered while processing: nvidia-14t-bootloader when reflash the disk
 ###### Use terminal to reset the disk $ sudo diskutil eraseDisk HFS+ NEWNAME /dev/disk2
+### The time of the procedure depends on the SD device or hardware memory.
 Step1: Complete the above.
 (It will take `50 mins` for the procedure, including `25 mins` for flashing the disk).
 Step2: Log in the Jetson nano, connect with WIFI and turn on the terminal.
 Type $ ifconfig to find out the IP address.
 Step3: Turn on the terminal of laptop which connects with the same WIFI and Type $ ssh jetbot@ip address.
 ###### If: Offending ECDSA key.
 Remove it. $ rm address of host...
 Step4: Type the command belowed.(to jupyter lab)

 ### Installl fan control github (make the fan running)